Author has written 1 story for Harry Potter.

 I love stories in AU world, where the villain never became a villain, in his deciding moment he did what was right instead of easy.
-The stories, where Tom Riddle never killed Myrtle, instead becoming DADA teacher and reforming Hogwart's curriculum.
-In Narutoverse, AU where Mizuki isn't a demon hater and decided to tutor Naruto, gaining attention of Hokage and eventually promotion.
+The stories, where Tom Riddle never killed Myrtle, instead becoming a DADA teacher and reforming Hogwart's curriculum.
+In Narutoverse, AU where Mizuki isn't a demon hater and decided to tutor Naruto, gaining the attention of Hokage and eventually promotion.

-Ranting is a sign of an overly arrogant hero, who in a real life would be quickly punished for his stupidy.
+Ranting is a sign of an overly arrogant hero, who in a real-life would be quickly punished for his stupidy.

 - Hermione Granger.

 Yes, I know, highly controversial.
 A good half of the community loves her.
 But for me, her appearance means, that Harry will be MC in name only.
 Harry will become muscle, completely not obliged to think by himself.
 No training, no testing of boundaries of magic.
 His role is to make stupid, emotional decisions and destroy what his mistress says to destroy.